North Dakota’s abortion clinic sues to block trigger ban

 “In the meantime, we will keep our doors open to provide abortion care to patients who need us,” she said.

 Wrigley and Cass County State’s Attorney Birch Burdick are named as defendants.
-Burdick did not immediately respond to an email seeking comment.
+Burdick said he hasn’t had a chance to discuss the suit with Wrigley and could not comment specifically on it.

+“Like we do on all our cases, we will follow North Dakota law, and any orders made by the court, as those may apply to any fact situations that arise in Cass County,” Burdick said.

 For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion